PelionIoT/pelion-ready-example/README.md

     mbed compile -t <target> -m <toolchain> -c -f
     ```

-4. Open a serial terminal, verify the application boots and is able to register to the Pelion cloud service.
+4. Open a serial terminal, verify the application boots and is able to register to the Pelion Device Management service.
 Write down the `<endpoint ID>`, as it's required to identify the device to perform a firmware update.

 5. Update the firmware of the device through Mbed CLI